Alpha-1 proteinase inhibitor (By injection)

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - Record and keep a treatment infusion log.
-This includes information, such as lot number, time, date, and any reactions.
+This includes information, including lot number, time, date, and any reactions.

 Drugs and Foods to Avoid: